Skip to main content

 Treaty Country

-A country with which the United States has a treaty of commerce and navigation.In this form: Determines eligibility for E-1 and E-2 visas.
+A country that has a treaty of commerce and navigation with the United States.In this form: Applicants must be nationals of a treaty country to qualify for E-1 or E-2 visas.

 Strategy tips